gdtk-uq/gdtk/README.md

 we expect that users of the code will be mainly our students and academic colleagues who can talk to us directly.

-## Build Requirements
+### Build Requirements
-Once you have cloned this repository, all that is required Linux environment with a C compiler and a fairly recent D compiler.
+Once you have cloned this repository, all that is required Linux environment with a fairly recent D compiler and a C compiler (for building the Lua interpreter).
+You may use the reference DMD compiler or the GDC or LDMD2 compilers.
+We have been developing with the DMD32 and DMD64 compilers from versions 2.067 through 2.070.

-Going into the `src/eilmer` directory you will find a single `makefile` that allows the build to proceed with the command `make install`.
+Going into the `dgd/src/eilmer` directory you will find a single `makefile` that allows the build to proceed with the command `make install`.
+The executable program and supporting files will be installed into the directory `$HOME/dgdinst/` by default.

+### Running the program
+For running the program, environment variables may be set for the bash shell with:

+    export DGD=$HOME/dgdinst
+    export PATH=$PATH:$DGD/bin
+    export DGD_LUA_PATH=$DGD/lib/?.lua
+    export DGD_LUA_CPATH=$DGD/lib/?.so

+The actual running of a simulation is done in stages.

+1. Prepare the grids and initial flow configuration by interpreting your Lua input script.
+2. Run the main simulation program, starting from the prepared initial flow state and allowing the flow field to develop in time, writing the resulting flow field states at particular times.
+3. Postprocess the simulation data to extract particular data of interest.

+Of course, this description is too superficial to actually expect that you will be able to run a simulation with no further instruction.
+If you are keen, it's now time to look at the Eilmer3 documents mentioned above and then look at specific examples provided in the `dgd/examples/eilmer/` directory.

 ## License
-GNU General Public License 3.
+For the source code, we use the GNU General Public License 3.
 Please see the file `gpl.txt`.
+For the documentation, we use the Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Contributors
 This code is the product of many people.